-Return address labels are a unique way to communicate short messages to parents.
-For example, if a child needs diapers ASAP simply write: "I need diapers" on a return address label and stick it on the child.
+For younger children, return address labels are a unique way to communicate short messages to parents.
 Labels can also be used as a brief reminder for center events such as picture day, parties and other important days.

 3) Posting Signs on the Parent Entrance